-As large employers enroll roughly half of the U.S. population into sponsored health plans, they are in a strong position to demand increased value from the healthcare system.
-However, they often lack the right cost information to show what they are really paying for health care services.
-A 2013-2016 study of about a dozen self-funded large employers revealed prices for hospitals services in the state of Indiana that were far above what was considered normal.
+As large employers enroll roughly half of the United States population into sponsored health plans, they are in a strong position to demand increased value from the healthcare system.
+However, they often lack the right cost information to show what they are really paying for healthcare services.
+A landmark study back in 2018 sponsored by RWJF and conducted by the RAND Corporation revealed prices for hospitals services in the state of Indiana were far above what was considered normal.

 The study sparked an annual series of studies that has grown to include claims data from dozens of self-funded employers, all-payer claims databases (APCDs) and several health plans.
 In September 2020, RAND 3.0, was launched and includes 3,112 hospitals and 49 states – accounting for $33.8 billion in spending by private payers.